MileHacker Logo

 Yueyang Hunan, China Travel Guide

 Imagine standing at the top of an ancient tower, the wind carrying whispers of poets and emperors, as a vast freshwater lake stretches to the horizon.
 This view, from Yueyang Tower, welcomes you to Yueyang.
-This city on the shores of Dongting Lake offers more than just pretty pictures; it has a chance to connect with one of China's most storied regions.
+This city on the shores of Dongting Lake provides more than only pretty pictures; it has a chance to connect with one of China's most storied regions.
 Walk through streets where history feels close, taste flavors that awaken your palate, and meet people who embody the warm spirit of Hunan.
 Yueyang extends an invitation to explore a China often unseen, a place where legends live and every corner is a new discovery.
 Your adventure begins here, in a city ready to divide its many wonders.

 Yueyang at a Glance